Amazon Pivot Program Lawyer – Representation for Employees Facing Performance Measures

 What is Amazon’s Pivot Program?

-Amazon’s Pivot Program is a program designed to assist employees who may need support and development help.
+Amazon says that its Pivot Program is designed to assist employees who may need support and development help.
 Employees not meeting management performance expectations have three options – leave with a severance, accept the Pivot program and “improve” at Amazon, or if they fail to convince their manager that they have “improved” then they can appeal Pivot Program placement.
 At each stage the worker is offered a progressively lower severance payment in return for a release of claims and promise not to sue.

-The Amazon Pivot process typically starts with a development plan.
-Sometimes employees are not even informed that they are on such a plan.
-It moves to a performance improvement plan phase after that.
+The Amazon Pivot process typically starts with a development plan, now called “Focus.”
+Employees are not even informed that they are on such a plan unless they ask.
+Management then moves to a performance improvement plan phase after that.

-If the manager claims the employee failed at the performance improvement plan (or “PIP”), there is then an appeals process under which an employee can appeal to their peers for an independent review of the manager’s decision.
+If the manager claims the employee failed at the performance improvement plan (or “PIP”), under the appeals process the worker can appeal to their peers for an independent review of the manager’s decision.
 A successful appeal gives the opportunity to maintain employment at Amazon.

 Although the details and program names of this process change with some frequency, the essence of the system remains.
 Amazon works very hard to recruit good people, and it does want to have an opportunity to maintain them, if the manager is actually wrong about the person’s performance, or if there’s a clear reason why they should maintain employment.

 Unfortunately the policy choice of constant turnover means that even good and sometimes great workers get “pivoted” because managers have a performance metric called “unregretted attrition.”
 This means if you’re on Pivot, more likely than not your manager is trying to get rid of you, not help you improve.